Group Permutation Testing in Linear Model: Sharp Validity, Power Improvement, and Extension Beyond Exchangeability: Introduction

-Second, the group perspective enables a principled analysis of Type II error through a tractable lower-bound characterization.
-For fixed design matrices $(X,Z)$, we show that the power of group-based PALMRT can be linked to a design-dependent separation between permuted projections of $X$, which naturally induces an optimization problem over permutation groups.
-Although this problem is combinatorial and non-convex, we derive a Type II error upper bound for the relevant separation and propose a constructive algorithm that adapts the permutation group to the observed design.
-Theoretical comparison shows that, for the Type II error upper bound control, the induced permutation groups achieve systematically better performance than the i.i.d.\ permutation scheme (such as \citet{guan2024}) under mild assumptions, while preserving valid Type I control.
+Second, the group perspective yields a principled route to power analysis.
+For fixed designs $(X,Z)$, we link the power of group-based PALMRT to a design-dependent geometric separation between permuted projections of $X$, which induces an optimization problem over permutation groups.
+Although combinatorial and non-convex, this formulation admits tractable bound characterizations of Type~II error.
+We propose a constructive, design-adaptive algorithm that selects permutation groups informed by the observed geometry; under mild assumptions, the resulting groups achieve systematically tighter Type~II error upper bounds than i.i.d.\ permutations (e.g., \citet{guan2024}), while preserving valid Type~I control.

-Finally, we extend the group permutation framework beyond exchangeability by drawing connections to conformal prediction under distribution shift.
-By reformulating CPT and PALMRT in terms of weighted rank statistics, we construct weighted group permutation tests whose Type I error bounds degrade gracefully with total variation distances between $\varepsilon$ and its group-permuted versions.
-Exact validity is recovered under exchangeability, while approximate symmetries yield quantitative robustness guarantees.
-This connection provides a unified view of exact permutation tests and their robust extensions within a single finite-sample framework.
-Our main contributions are summarized as follows: \begin{itemize} \item We establish a \textit{sharp} finite-sample Type I error bound for PALMRT under arbitrary group permutations. \item We formalize an optimization problem for Type II error upper bound control, whose induced group permutations perform significantly better than the i.i.d. permutations, as demonstrated by empirical simulations. \item We extend group permutation tests to the case beyond exchangeability via total-variation–controlled Type I error bounds. \end{itemize}
+Finally, we extend the framework beyond exchangeability by connecting rank-based randomization to conformal inference under distribution shift.
+Recasting CPT and PALMRT as weighted rank statistics yields weighted group permutation tests whose Type~I error bounds degrade gracefully with total variation distances between $\epsilon$ and its group-permuted versions, recovering exact validity under exchangeability and providing quantitative robustness otherwise.
+Together, the group-permutation viewpoint unifies exact validity, design-adaptive power, and robustness within a single finite-sample framework.
+Our main contributions are summarized as follows: